Can I claim for a work injury if I was on a zero-hours contract?

 - You have sufficient training to carry out your work safely

-- You have any tools and protective equipment required to keep you safe.
+- You have the necessary tools and Personal Protective Equipment (PPE) required to keep you safe.

-If your working conditions are unsafe in any way and you are injured as a result, your zero hours contract should not deter you from pursuing compensation.
+If your working conditions are unsafe in any way and you are injured as a result, being on a zero-hours contract should not deter you from pursuing compensation.

 Legislation is in place to ensure you are treated fairly at work, regardless of your contract.

-If your injury means taking time off work, the terms of your contract (how much sick pay you are entitled to) will still apply; the reason for your time off should not change this.
+If your injury means taking time off work, the terms of your contract (how much sick pay you are entitled to) will still apply.

-If the employer with whom you have a zero hours contract becomes difficult to deal with due to the personal injury claim, you have every right to seek work elsewhere while maintaining the contract with them.
+If the employer with whom you are contracted becomes difficult to deal with due to the personal injury claim, you have every right to seek work elsewhere while maintaining the contract with them.

-If an accident happens, do the following where possible
+If an accident happens, you should do the following where possible:

 - Report the accident and log it in the accident book